About Research For The Future

 Taking part in research means you are helping to discover new ways to prevent, diagnose and manage illnesses.

-We encourage people living across Greater Manchester and the surrounding areas to register, whether they have a health condition or not.
+We encourage people to register to hear about research opportunities, whether they have a health condition or not.

 Joining Research for the Future